By Gideon Gathungu

 This mainly because some previous iPhone generations stop receiving software updates as these updates are migrated to the new devices.
 This means that any new feature that improves performance that Apple adds with software updates will be missed – unless, of course, you buy the newest iPhone (so clever of Apple Inc.) Click Here For Android and iPhone Offers

 With time, apps cease to also stop supporting devices running old operating systems.
 For example, with the unveiling of iOS 9, most apps now only provide support for devices running iOS 8 and above.
 This means that anyone running software below iOS 8 will either have to contend with old apps, or take the plunge and get the new iPhone to be guaranteed of software and apps updates.

 Reviewed by Gideon Gathungu

 With this year seeing the introduction of very competitive devices by companies, including HTC, Samsung and LG just to name a few, Apple has finally released the new line of iPhones to the market; and it has so far outmatched the competition.

-Now that the final Developer Preview update has been released, over two months since the M Developer Preview was released at Google I/O earlier in May this year, the official Android 6.0 SDK has premiered at Google Play ready download into apps that targeting the API level 23 found in the Android Marshmallow.
+Now that the final Developer Preview update has been released, over two months since the M Developer Preview was released at Google I/O earlier in May this year, the official Android 6.0 SDK has premiered at Google Play ready download into apps that targeting the API level 23 found in the Android Marshmallow. (more…)

-The M9 was a key product to ensure that HTC remained competitive in the smartphone battle that became even more aggressive with the introduction of the iPhone 6 and the Galaxy S6.
+The M9 was a pivotal product rolled out to ensure that HTC remained competitive in the smartphone battle that became even more aggressive with the introduction of the iPhone 6 and the Galaxy S6.

 As much as the Edge took the limelight with its sleek curved edge, both phones bore many similar features that managed to enable Samsung to get a step ahead of its main competitors, Apple, who launched the very successful iPhone 6 last year. (more…)